ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 duplicate, A/B to test cluster or event inspect it?

 [Envoy](https://www.envoyproxy.io/) is an open source edge and service proxy, designed for cloud-native applications.
-It is extensible in order to provide advanced funcionality based on the actual traffic (for example the Postgres could be parsed in order to offer stats) or on connection characteristic (like the TLS certificate in order to chose to which node the connection have to be dispatched.
+It is extensible in order to provide advanced functionality based on the actual traffic (for example the Postgres could be parsed in order to offer stats) or on connection characteristic (like the TLS certificate in order to chose to which node the connection have to be dispatched.